docwilco/lancache-ubuntu/README.md

 This image provides a standard ubuntu docker base image for other docker images to build on top of.

-It is currently based on 18.04 LTS (Bionic Beaver)
+It is currently based on 22.04 LTS (Jammy Jellyfish)

 ## Extending this image